NPLK17001U Advanced Microbial Biotechnology

 Type of assessment details

-Weight: Examination in reports and preparations from group work: 30%
+Examination in the microbial biotechnology theme and preparations from group work: 30%

 Examination in textbook, reviews and original papers: 70%